-SPOUSE TO SPOUSE DEEMING:

-ABD: When the client has a living spouse, income and resources are considered as follows:
+SPOUSE TO SPOUSE DEEMING: ABD: When the client has a living spouse, income and resources are considered as follows:

-- Both spouses' income and resources are considered for spouses who live together (as long as neither is applying for or enrolled in a HCBS Waiver program).
-NOTE: When they live together, both spouses' income and resources are considered when determining MSP eligibility, even when one or both spouses are participating in an HCBS Waiver program. - 2.
-Each spouse is treated as an individual beginning the calendar month after the spouses cease living together, and in months in which they live apart the entire month, as long as neither spouse resides in an institution or requests HCBS Waiver coverage.
-Income and resources of the estranged spouse are only considered if actually contributed. - 3.
-When spouses no longer live together due to one entering a residential medical facility, or requesting waiver services, the institutionalized/waiver spouse's resource eligibility is determined by completing a resource assessment using both spouses' resources, and calculating a resource maintenance allowance. - 4.
-If both spouses are enrolled in a waiver program and/or institutionalized.
-Each spouse is treated as an individual (each spouse must be residing in an institution/enrolled in waiver for a period of at least 30 days).
+Both spouses' income and resources are considered for spouses who live together (as long as neither is applying for or enrolled in a HCBS Waiver program).
+NOTE: When they live together, both spouses' income and resources are considered when determining MSP eligibility, even when one or both spouses are participating in an HCBS Waiver program.

+- Each spouse is treated as an individual beginning the calendar month after the spouses cease living together, and in months in which they live apart the entire month, as long as neither spouse resides in an institution or requests HCBS Waiver coverage.
+Income and resources of the estranged spouse are only considered if actually contributed. - 2.
+When spouses no longer live together, due to one entering a residential medical facility, or requesting waiver services, the institutionalized/waiver spouse's resource eligibility is

+- 3. determined by completing a resource assessment using both spouses' resources and calculating a resource maintenance allowance. - 4.
+If both spouses are enrolled in a waiver program and/or institutionalized, each spouse is treated as an individual (each spouse must be residing in an institution/enrolled in waiver for a period of at least 30 days).
 Spousal impoverishment policies do not apply.

 NOTE: Common law marriage is a legal marriage in Montana, in exactly the same manner as any other legal marriage.
 If individuals claim common-law marriage, request a statement signed by both spouses which indicates the date the couple began to consider themselves as married.
-Common law marriage may not be recognized as a legal marriage for those living on a reservation (reservations are sovereign nations with their own laws).